alemnew/wepr/README.md

     make mips
 ```

-The binaries are located in leone-webperf/x86 and leone-webperf/mips
+The binaries for webperf are located in webperf/x86 and webperf/mips, and for the playback server is located in playback/x86.

  [leone-webperf/testing/conf]:https://github.com/mboye/leone/tree/master/leone-webperf/testing/conf
  [Makefile]:https://github.com/mboye/leone/tree/master/Makefile